Epidemiology in Evidence-Based Policy

-- Assess the contribution of scientific findings to the making of public policy
+- Assess the contribution of scientific findings to policy-making related to public health

-- Assess the contribution of scientific findings to the making of clinical decisions and the development of practice guidelines
+- Assess the contribution of scientific findings to policy-making related to clinical prevention policy, including practice guidelines.

-- Examine the interplay among the various determinants of policy and clinical decision making
+- Examine the interplay among the various determinants of policy decision making, beyond evidence

-- Identify methodologic issues that affect the relevance of published evidence
+- Identify methodologic issues that affect the relevance of scientific evidence

 - Methods of Assessment: